SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 #### Tab *Race Engineer*

-With the settings on this tab, the dynamic behaviour of the [AI Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer) and its integration with the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database) can be customized.
+With the settings on this tab, the dynamic behavior of the [AI Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer) and its integration with the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database) can be customized.
 All options can be chosen independently for each configured simulation game.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%208.JPG)